 We also have a Flickr group where you can submit wilderness images.

-Once images are submitted to the Wilderness Connect image library, they are reviewed, categorized, and evaluated for their quality, relevance to wilderness, and appropriateness.
-Images that are over-exposed, under-exposed or blurry will be discarded.
+Once images are submitted to the Wilderness Connect image library, they are reviewed and categorized.
+Images that are over-exposed, under-exposed or blurry are discarded.
 Once images have been approved and categorized, the resolution of each image may be adjusted to provide a high resolution tiff file, a low resolution jpg file and a thumbnail.
 Sharpening filters may be applied to compensate for the reduction in resolution when exporting low resolution images.
 Otherwise, images are not adjusted.
 Wilderness Connect reserves the right to reject any submitted images for any reason.
-Processing of images is performed by work study students at the W.A.
-Franke College of Forestry and Conservation's Wilderness Institute at the University of Montana and make take several months.
+Processing of images is performed by students at the University of Montana and make take a few weeks.

-We like to give visitors the option of downloading both high and low-resolution images, so send the largest image at the highest resolution you have available (8x10 inches at 200dpi or larger is preferred, however 28x21 inches or larger at 72dpi is also acceptable).
+Please send the largest image at the highest resolution you have available (8x10 inches at 200dpi or larger is preferred, however 28x21 inches or larger at 72dpi is also acceptable).
 Additionally, your images must be properly exposed, color corrected (if necessary), cropped and aligned horizontally or vertically.
-You will also need to fill out the following worksheet digitally and send it as an attachment with your images: Image Library Submission Form.
+Include the following information in your email for each image.

 Photographer email address